I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_ppm_query_perf_capabilities.md

 ## Members

-`DomainId`

-[out] The domain ID of the processor performance domain.

-`DomainMembers`

-[out] The number of processors in this performance domain.

 `HighestPerformance`

 [out] The highest performance level in platform-specific units.
+For more information, see Remarks.

+`NominalPerformance`

+[out] The nominal performance level in platform-specific units.
 For more information, see Remarks.

 `LowestNonlinearPerformance`